 Since its foundation, there are now over 3,600 certified B Corporations in more than 65 countries, spread across over 150 industries.
 National offshoots have also been established in the meantime to simplify and advance the certification process.
 Most certifications are found in the USA, Canada, Australia and South Africa.
 B Corps certified are e.g. Patagonia, Eileen Fisher, Finisterre and Mud Jeans.

-A B Corporation must not be confused with a "Benefit Corporation", which is a legal form of its own in the U.S. and is defined under State Law.
-Conversely, the B Corporation certification is issued by a private organization, is aimed at traditional commercial enterprises and has no legal basis.
+A B Corporation should not be confused with a "Benefit Corporation", which is a separate legal form in the USA and is defined by state law.
+The B Corporation certification, on the other hand, is issued by a private organization, is aimed at classic commercial enterprises and has no legal framework.